michaelkirk/georust_book/src/youre-projecting.md

 However, ultimately you reap what you sow.
 Unintentionally clobbering some existing method definition that was defined in a third-party module can quickly make "fun things" feel decidedly less fun.
 For that reason, even when they are supported, people often try to avoid these kinds of language gymnastics.

 Rust tries to take an enlightened middle ground with its trait system.
 Rust supports adding shared functionality to existing types, but only in some *carefully* prescribed ways which avoid many of the problems with less-restrictive approaches.
-Rust's trait system is a core component of the language, and you can (and should!) read more about it in the [official documentation about traits](https://doc.rust-lang.org/book/ch10-02-traits.html).
+Rust's trait system is a core component of the language, and you can (and should!) read more about it in the [official documentation](https://doc.rust-lang.org/book/ch10-02-traits.html).

-The main takeaway for now is this: **In Rust, functionality is often defined in terms of traits** and in order to be effective you'll need to `use` both the traits and the types which implement those traits (in this case `use wkt::TryFromWkt` and `use geo::Point` respectively).
+The main takeaway for now is this: **In Rust, functionality is often defined in terms of traits** and in order to be effective you'll need to `use` both the *traits* and the *types* which implement those traits (in this case `use wkt::TryFromWkt` and `use geo::Point` respectively).

 ## Trait-or